openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

   user for the given token.
 It is up to the client to look for specific methods to determine the total number of factors.

+- `audit_ids` (array)

+  The `audit_ids` attribute is a list that contains no more than two elements.
+  Each id in the `audit_ids` attribute is a randomly (unique) generated string that can be used to track the token.

+  Each token will have its own unique audit identifier as the first element of the array.
+In the case of a token that was rescoped (exchanged for another token of the same or different scope), there will be a second audit identifier as the second element of the array.
+This conditional second identifier is the audit id string from the original token (i.e. the first token issued that was not a rescoped token).

+  These audit identifiers can be used to track a specific use of token (or chain of tokens) across multiple requests and endpoints without exposing the token id to non-privileged users (e.g. via logs).

+  Each audit identifier is a short urlsafe string.

+  Example token with `audit_ids` attribute (first element is the token's `audit_id`, second is the `audit_chain_id`):

+    {
+        "token": {
+            "expires_at": "2013-02-27T18:30:59.999999Z",
+            "issued_at": "2013-02-27T16:30:59.999999Z",
+            "audit_ids": ["VcxU2JYqT8OzfUVvrjEITQ", "qNUTIJntTzO1-XUk5STybw"],
+            "methods": [
+                "password"
+            ],
+            "user": {
+                "domain": {
+                    "id": "1789d1",
+                    "name": "example.com"
+                }
+                "email": "joe@example.com",
+                "id": "0ca8f6",
+                "name": "Joe"
+            }
+        }
+    }

+  Tokens issued prior to the inclusion of the audit id code will lack the `audit_ids` attribute.
+These tokens lacking `audit_ids` will continue to function normally until revoked or expired.
+All newly issue tokens will have the expected `audit_ids` attribute.

 Optional attributes:

 - `project` (object)